Menu Close

 Rachel Grinstein SF Dept. of Public Health Community Research and Data Stewardship Workgroup Representative

-Meghan Morris, PhD UCSF/UFO Study Community Research and Data Stewardship Workgroup Representative
+Meghan Morris, PhD UCSF/YETI Study Community Research and Data Stewardship Workgroup Representative

 David Leiva SF Dept. of Public Health Jail Health Liaison

-Courtney Mulhern-Pearson End Hep C SF Policy & Advocacy Workgroup Liaison
+Courtney Mulhern-Pearson End Hep C SF Community Policy & Advocacy Workgroup Liaison

-Robin Roth SF Hep C Task Force Policy & Advocacy Workgroup Liaison
+Robin Roth End Hep C SF Community Policy & Advocacy Workgroup Liaison

-Amy Rodriguez GLIDE Prevention, Testing & Linkage Workgroup Representative
+Amy Rodriguez San Francisco AIDS Foundation Prevention, Testing & Linkage Workgroup Representative

 Annie Luetkemeyer, MD UCSF/Positive Health Practice Treatment Access Workgroup Representative